houen/www.houen.net/_drafts/2024-01-12-thoughts-on-testing.md

 We use Minitest for testing.
 We use `test "xyz does x" do` blocks for describing tests.
 No describe or context.

 The above can take a little getting used to if one comes from an rspec background like I did.
 However, I think you will find this a very comfortable test flow after a while.
-I for one have not missed rspec in years.
+I used to be a die-hard rspec fan.
+But by now I have not missed rspec in several years.

 ### Test focus